Skip to main content

 Using Dictionaries

-Creating a new dictionary is fairly simple and done within the context of a Deploy sent to a Casper network.
+Creating a new dictionary is fairly simple and done within the context of a transaction sent to a Casper network.
 The associated code is included within the casper_contract crate.
 Creating a dictionary also stores the associated seed URef within the named keys of the current context.

 While you can create a dictionary in the context of an Account and then pass associated access rights to a Contract, this approach can create potential security issues.
 If a third party uses the Contract, the initiating Account with access rights to the dictionary may be undesirable.
-To rectify this, you may send an additional Deploy removing those access rights, but it is better to create the dictionary within the context of the Contract.
+To rectify this, you may send an additional transaction removing those access rights, but it is better to create the dictionary within the context of the Contract.

 A dictionary item key can be no longer than 64 bytes in length.